askmish/sawtooth-simplewallet/README.md

 # sawtooth-simplewallet
 A simple sawtooth "simplewallet" transaction family example (processor + client)

-# simplewallet
+# Introduction

 This is a minimal example of a sawtooth 1.0 application.
-This example demonstrates, a common usecase, where a customer deposits/withdraws/transfers money from an account, based on public key.
+This example demonstrates, a common usecase, where a customer deposits/withdraws/transfers money from a wallet account.

 A customer can:
-1. deposit money into his/her bank account.
+1. deposit money into his/her wallet account
-2. withdraw money from his/her bank account.
+2. withdraw money from his/her wallet account
-3. check the balance in the account.
+3. check the balance in the wallet account
-4. transfer money from one bank account to another
+4. transfer money from his/her wallet account to another

 The customer is identified by a customer name and a corresponding public key.
-The value of the wallet, i.e. the balance, is stored at an address derived from hash of customer's public key and the transaction family namespace.
+The wallet account balance, is stored at an address, derived from SHA 512 hash of customer's public key and the simplewallet transaction family namespace.

 # Components
 The application is built in two parts: